rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 ## Session Handling in React with Higher Order Components

-In this section, we will abstract the session handling away with higher order components and the React's provider pattern.
+In this section, we will abstract the session handling away with higher order components and React's context API.
 It has two advantages:

 * The higher order component fulfils only one purpose.
 It shields away the business logic from the App component.
 Thus the App component stays lightweight.
 There is no business logic mixed up in the component anymore.
-Higher order components are a great concept in React to extract logic from components, but use them later on to enhance components with it.
-Therefore they are a great way to accomplish reusability, composability and often maintainability in React.
+Higher order components are a great concept in React to extract logic from components, but you can use them later on to enhance components with it.
+Therefore, they are a great way to accomplish reusability, composability and often maintainability in React.

-* The [provider pattern in React](https://www.robinwieruch.de/react-provider-pattern-context/) is a React concept which helps us to pass around properties in our application by using React's context.
+* [React's context API](https://www.robinwieruch.de/react-context-api/) is a React concept which helps us to pass around properties in our application.
 Rather than passing props explicitly down to all components who are interested in them, you can pass these props implicitly down to these components without bothering the components in between of the hierarchy.
 Thus, in our case, the App component doesn't need to bother about the authenticated user object anymore, because it only passes it down to various other components.

 First, you can revert the recent changes in the App component.
 It can become a functional stateless component again.
 It doesn't need to know about the authenticated user object anymore.